5.3.2. Drafting and content of the tender dossier

 safety and measurements, including, for supplies, the sales name and user instructions, and, for all contracts, terminology, symbols, testing and test methods, packaging, marking and labelling, production procedures and methods;

-the procedures relating to quality assurance and the rules relating to design and costing, the test, inspection and acceptance conditions for works and methods or techniques of construction and all the other technical conditions which the Contracting Authority may require under general or specific regulations in relation to the finished works and to the constituent materials or parts.
+the procedures relating to quality assurance and the rules relating to design and costing, the test, inspection and acceptance conditions for works and methods or techniques of construction and all the other technical conditions which the contracting authority may require under general or specific regulations in relation to the finished works and to the constituent materials or parts.

-The Contracting Authority is responsible for drawing up these documents.
+The contracting authority is responsible for drawing up these documents.

-Given the technical complexity of many works contracts, preparation of the tender dossier - particularly the Technical Specifications - may require the assistance of one or more external technical specialist(s).
+Given the technical complexity of many works contracts, preparation of the tender dossier - particularly the technical specifications - may require the assistance of one or more external technical specialist(s).
 Each such specialist must sign a Declaration of Objectivity and Confidentiality (see Annex A3).

 It is essential that the performance characteristics suit the intended purpose.
 If there needs to be an information meeting or a site visit to clarify technical requirements at the site where the works are to be carried out, this should be specified in the instructions to tenderers, together with details of the arrangements.

-The purpose of the Technical Specifications is to define the required works precisely.
-The minimum quality standards, defined by the Technical Specifications, will enable the Evaluation Committee to determine which tenders are technically compliant.
+The purpose of the technical specifications is to define the required works precisely.
+The minimum quality standards, defined by the technical specifications, will enable the evaluation committee to determine which tenders are technically compliant.

-Unless warranted by the nature of the contract, Technical Specifications referring to or describing products of a given brand or origin and thereby favouring or excluding certain products are prohibited.
+Unless warranted by the nature of the contract, technical specifications referring to or describing products of a given brand or origin and thereby favouring or excluding certain products are prohibited.
 However, where products cannot be described in a sufficiently clear or intelligible manner, they may be named as long as they are followed by the words 'or equivalent'.

-DECENTRALISED MANAGEMENT WITH EX-ANTE CONTROLSThe Contracting Authority must submit the tender dossier to the Delegation of the European Union for approval prior to issue.
+The contracting authority must submit the tender dossier to the Delegation of the European Union for approval prior to issue.

-DECENTRALISED MANAGEMENT WITH EX-POST CONTROLS
+INDIRECT MANAGEMENT WITH EX-POST CONTROLS: